 It also allows me time to reflect on if I’m working towards my goals.
-(Whether they’re personal aspirations like ‘swearing less’, or more career related, like getting a new job).
-If I am, I get to feel a sense of achievement.
+(Whether they’re personal aspirations like ‘swearing less’, or more career-related, like getting a new job).
+If I am closer to my goals, I get to feel a sense of achievement.
 If not, then I can consider what’s holding me back and take steps to change this.
 This regular reflection allows you to become aware of ‘clutter’ floating around in your mind that needs to be ‘digested’ or dealt with.

-On a yearly basis, I use the ‘My Shining Year – Life Workbook’ (and Biz book) by Leonie Dawson.
-I use this book over the Christmas/New Year period to reflect on my year just gone (the Passion Planner monthly reviews help me remember).
+I do journaling and gratitude writing whenever I get a chance in my day or week.
+Beyond that, I do a weekly and monthly reflection using my Passion Planner.
+The Passion Planner is a paper calendar diary, that has all the usual diary stuff but has spots for reflecting (particularly for the month just passed).
+On a yearly basis, I use the My Shining Year Workbooks by Leonie Dawson.
+I use both the ‘Life’ and ‘Business’ workbooks.
+Over the Christmas/New Year period, I use these books to reflect on my year just gone (the Passion Planner monthly reviews help me remember).
 It also lets me set my intentions for the year to come.
 The workbook has lots of great questions and prompts to keep you thinking about where you’re headed.

 Psychology and outside help

 With a degree in psychology, there’s no surprise that I’d be an advocate for talking to a professional to help declutter the mind and spirit.
 I suffer from depression, anxiety and Post Traumatic Stress Disorder so find it useful to talk to someone who understands these things.

 Connection to myself

-In the past, I used to be a hard core mantra-based meditator doing two, half hour sessions a day.
-I found this to be a bit too much for me and not my style of meditation.
+In the past, I was a hardcore mantra-based meditator doing two, half-hour sessions a day.
+I found this to be a bit too much for me and decided it was not my style of meditation.
 I sometimes return to that mantra though for a short burst, but definitely don’t engage in the long term sit down sessions like I used to.